raspberrypilearning/build-an-octapi/en/step_5.md

     wget https://raw.githubusercontent.com/raspberrypilearning/octapi-setup/server/stop_dispy.sh
     ```

-    Make this script executable by typing this command:
+    Make the script executable by typing this command:

     ```bash
     chmod u+x ./stop_dispy.sh
     ```

-- If you are using the optional Pimoroni **Unicorn HATs**, install the software for them by typing this command into the terminal:
+- If you are using the Unicorn HATs, install the software for them by typing this command into the terminal:

     ```
     curl https://get.pimoroni.com/unicornhat | bash
     ```

-    You will need to restart your Pi after installing the Unicorn HAT software.
+    You will need to restart your Pi afterwards.

     Then, reopen the terminal and make sure you are in the `/home/pi` folder by typing `cd /home/pi`.